|Level:||Undergraduate Fourth Year Level|

-1. The necessary skills for successful competition mooting, including research, analysis, application of legal principles and oral and written legal argument in a complicated problem, in an area of either national or international law;
+- Demonstrate the necessary skills for successful competition mooting, including research, analysis, application of legal principles and oral and written legal argument in a complicated problem, in an area of either national or international law

-2. An awareness of the policy considerations implicit in law and legal argument in competition mooting at the national or international level;
+- Demonstrated an awareness of the policy considerations implicit in law and legal argument in competition mooting at the national or international level

-3. That they can confidently and competently present and refute detailed legal arguments, including an ability to utilise the relevant procedural rules, while being exposed to intense questioning; and
+- Demonstrate that they can confidently and competently present and refute detailed legal arguments, including an ability to utilise the relevant procedural rules, while being exposed to intense questioning

-4. An understanding of appropriate courtroom etiquette, interpersonal attitudes and ethical behaviour, and applied this understanding to working in a team.
+- Demonstrate an understanding of appropriate courtroom etiquette, interpersonal attitudes and ethical behaviour, and applied this understanding to working in a team

 UC - Canberra, Bruce

 - Semester 2, 2016